BeansGalaxy/Beans-Backpacks-2/assets/examples/Create Your Own.md

 </dd>
 <strong>Note on <code>"max_stacks"</code></strong>
 <dd>
-    Remember that 4 stacks doesn't seem like much but 256 unique items is almost 10 shulker boxes.
-    If a backpack is too good it could limit creativity.
+    Remember that 4 stacks doesn't seem like much but 256 unique items is almost 10 shulker boxes.If a backpack is too good it could limit creativity.
 </dd>
 </dl>